Supreme Court Update: Lindke v. Freed/O'Connor Ratcliff v. Garnier

 BACKGROUND

 The First Amendment prohibits the government from excluding citizens from a public forum on the basis of their viewpoints.
 Public officials acting under color of state law similarly may not use the authority of their offices to deprive citizens of their First Amendment rights.
 However, the application of this protection in the context of social media has been inconsistent across federal circuit courts.
 Although these courts agree that viewpoint discrimination by the government on social media is unlawful, they disagree on how to assess whether a public official is acting under color of state law in the operation of their social media accounts.
-In Lindke v.
+Lindke v.
 Freed and O’Connor-Ratcliff v.
-Garnier, the Court will decide whether public officials who use social media to communicate with constituents were engaging in state action when they blocked individuals from what they claim are personal social media accounts, and therefore violating first amendment rights.
-The ruling creates precedent for distinguishing between public and personal social media accounts that will inform county government policies and trainings to avoid liability and protect first amendment rights.
+Garnier pertain to whether public officials who use social media to communicate with constituents were engaging in state action when they blocked individuals from what they claim are personal social media accounts, and therefore violating first amendment rights.
+The case creates precedent for distinguishing between public and personal social media accounts that will inform county government policies and trainings to avoid liability and protect first amendment rights.

 CURRENT STATUS